annotatedtmg/annotatedtmg/tmg/horace.md

 show Isopanisad Radio Hour ([Soundcloud](https://soundcloud.com/user-438627870/), [Facebook](https://facebook.com/IsopanisadRadioHour/)) which readers of this site are most likely sufficiently obsessive to enjoy a great deal.
+Finally, thanks to Sam Duncan for his eagle eye which corrected some errors in the Historiography lyrics and liner notes.

 ## Footnotes ## {#footnotes}